The Retreat (She-Hulk: Attorney at Law): Development

 In August 2019, Marvel Studios announced that She-Hulk: Attorney at Law was being developed for the streaming service Disney+.
 By December 2020, Anu Valia was hired to direct three episodes, including the seventh.
-Executive producers include Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Brad Winderbaum, in addition to lead director Kat Coiro, and head writer Jessica Gao.
+Executive producers include Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Brad Winderbaum, in addition to lead director Kat Coiro and head writer Jessica Gao.
 The seventh episode, titled "The Retreat", was written by Zeb Wells, and was released on Disney+ on September 29, 2022.

 Writing

-Gao explained that when developing the series, they created the story of what Emil Blonsky's retreat would look like, describing it as "kind of a rehabilitation center... and therapy circle" for lesser-known villains; these included Wrecker, Man-Bull, El Aguila, Saracen, and Porcupine.
+Gao explained that when developing the series, they created the story of what Emil Blonsky's retreat would look like, describing it as "kind of a rehabilitation center... and therapy circle" for lesser-known villains; these included Wrecker, Man-Bull, El Águila, Saracen, and Porcupine.
 Gao explained these choices as ones that were "weirdo characters" with distinctive looks from the comics that "also had kind of enough of a strange theme to them" to create a group that contributed to "organized chaos".
-A number of other characters were also consider, such as Stilt-Man, Matador, and Varnae, but Porcupine was included from the beginning because the creatives all were enthused about his look from the comics and how that would be a positive for the series.
-Valia added that the theory circle in the episode's second act was "so different than what you're used to" from a Marvel Cinematic Universe project.
+A number of other characters were also considered, such as Stilt-Man, Matador, and Varnae, but Porcupine was included from the beginning because the creatives all were enthused about his look from the comics and how that would be a positive for the series.
+Valia added that the theory circle in the episode's second act was "so different than what you're used to" from a Marvel Cinematic Universe (MCU) project.

 Casting

 The episode stars Tatiana Maslany as Jennifer Walters / She-Hulk, Ginger Gonzaga as Nikki Ramos, and Tim Roth as Emil Blonsky.
-Also starring are Nick Gomez as Wrecker, Justin Eaton as Thunderball, Trevor Salter as Josh Miller, Nathan Hurd as Man-Bull, Joseph Castillo-Midyett as El Aguila, Terrence Clowe as Saracen, John Piruccello as Chuck Donelan, and Jordan Aaron Ford as Porcupine.
+Also starring are Nick Gomez as Wrecker, Justin Eaton as Thunderball, Trevor Salter as Josh Miller, Nathan Hurd as Man-Bull, Joseph Castillo-Midyett as El Águila, Terrence Clowe as Saracen, John Piruccello as Chuck Donelan, and Jordan Aaron Ford as Porcupine.

 Filming and visual effects

 Filming occurred at Trilith Studios in Atlanta, Georgia, with Valia directing the episode, and Doug Chamberlain serving as cinematographer.
 Discussing the episode's opening montage showing Walters and Miller going on their dates, Valia said she tried to capture the "excitement [that] this could be something" between them and to show the "subtlety of dating, and how vulnerable you are when you're dating".
 All elements of the montage were filmed over a few days with Valia trying to "uncomplicate" the material.
 Some of what was shot was Maslany and Salter driving in the car, with Valia choosing to sit in the backseat to film them; the intimacy of this filming with just the three of them made Valia, who has also directed indie films, feel as though "we were shooting a different film or something".
-Valia said filming the end of the episode where it is shown that Miller captures footage of Walters in bed without her knowledge was "incredibly uncomfortable".
+Valia said filming the end of the episode, where it is shown that Miller captures footage of Walters in bed without her knowledge, was "incredibly uncomfortable".

 Visual effects for the series were created by Digital Domain, Wylie Co., Trixter, Cantina Creative, FuseFX, SDFX Studio, Capital T, Keep Me Posted, and Lightstage.